OCSInventory-NG/UnixAgent/README.md

   #### The following PERL modules are optional:
     - Proc::Daemon Daemon mode
     - Proc::PID::File brings the pid file support if Proc::Daemon is installed
-    - nvidia::ml brings you some informations on Nvidia Graphic Cards such as memory size, cpu speed, bios version and driver version.
     - Compress::Zlib

   #### The following module is needed if you plan to prepare a tarball or install directly from the Bazaar devel branch.
 (See SOURCES below.):